tijn-donners/collecting_data_spaCy/README.md

 The data has manually been collected from [Brycchan Carey's website](https://brycchancarey.com/slavery/poetry.htm), who provides a preselection of antislavery poems in digital format.
 The metadata has also been manually created.

-## Preproccesing
+## Cleaning and Preproccesing
+In general the textual data was of very good quality.
+One data cleaning measure i took was removing whitespaces between word characters in titles for the purpose of better tokenization.
+(P O E M --> POEM)

-/t and /n have been removed from the .txt files.
-The tokenization and lemmatization was performed using the spaCy library for python.
+/t and /n have been removed from the text before tokenizing.
+The tokenization and lemmatization were performed using the spaCy library for python.
 The code can be reviewed in the Jupyter Notebook in this repo.

 ## Data Formats
 The data is provided in .txt format.
 The metadata and the annotation data are provided as .csv files.